hashicorp/terraform-provider-aws/website/docs/r/transfer_server.html.markdown

 * `vpc_endpoint_id` - (Optional) The ID of the VPC endpoint.
 This property can only be used when `endpoint_type` is set to `VPC_ENDPOINT`
 * `vpc_id` - (Optional) The VPC ID of the virtual private cloud in which the SFTP server's endpoint will be hosted.
 This property can only be used when `endpoint_type` is set to `VPC`.

+### Protocol Details

+* `passive_ip` - (Optional) Indicates passive mode, for FTP and FTPS protocols.
+Enter a single IPv4 address, such as the public IP address of a firewall, router, or load balancer.
+* `set_stat_option` - (Optional) Use to ignore the error that is generated when the client attempts to use `SETSTAT` on a file you are uploading to an S3 bucket.
+* `tls_session_resumption_mode` - (Optional) A property used with Transfer Family servers that use the FTPS protocol.
+Provides a mechanism to resume or share a negotiated secret key between the control and data connection for an FTPS session.

 ### Workflow Details

 * `on_upload` - (Optional) A trigger that starts a workflow: the workflow begins to execute after a file is uploaded.
 See Workflow Detail below.